 Federal and state regulations require that students withdrawing completely before the 60% point in the semester repay any unearned portion of Title IV aid that they received.
 Students may owe a portion of the unearned aid received to the school if it was used to pay for tuition, fees, books, room and board, or to the Department of Education, if it was disbursed to the students.
 Students owing a repayment will not be able to receive any additional federal funding without a repayment agreement and timely payment.
+Students will also be placed on automatic financial aid suspension and must go through the appeal process to determine if eligibility for federal aid will be reinstated.

-To remain in compliance, Midland College has made adjustments to its disbursement policy for the 2015-2016 award year in the following manner:
+To remain in compliance, Midland College has made adjustments to its disbursement policy for the 2016-2017 award year in the following manner:

 - Students are allowed to charge tuition, fees, books, room and board against any grant or scholarship received (as applicable) before any residual is paid. - The official enrollment date is the census date (12th class day) for each 16 week semester. - All financial aid awards are determined on the census date, and aid amounts are based on that enrollment status. - No book vouchers of any kind will be issued after certain dates. - Residual (remaining) balances from Title IV and state aid (Pell, SEOG, Direct Loans, TPEG) will be issued as established in the disbursement policy.
 Residual balances will be applied to the student's Chap Card or deposited directly to the student's designated bank account. - A disbursement policy/schedule which states all the book voucher and dates for the academic year will be mailed with the student's award letter.
-Students with an extenuating circumstance can appeal the disbursement policy before the census date.
+Students with an extenuating circumstance can appeal the disbursement policy before the census date